annatrendl/ESRC_SDAI/reviews/reply_to_reviews.md

 2. We are aware of the issues when using police data and CSEW data.
 For example, Walby and Towers have found that the CSEW underestimates the true extent of domestic abuse as it caps the maximum number of incidents (whereas domestic abuse is often repeated).
 We are extremely familiar with the West Midlands Police data, and have worked with WMP on projects in stop and search, domestic abuse, risk assessment in custody, and alcohol and police resources.
 We are mitigating the issues with each data set by using multiple data sets .

 Walby and Towers have found issues with the CSEW - in that it underestimates the true extent of domestic abuse given that it caps the maximum number of incidents (whereas domestic abuse is often repeated).
 We are aware of this and plan to combine CSEW data with data from other sources.

-## There are factual errors in the reviews:

 # The sensitive nature of the research topic